quchen/articles/fbut.md

 ### The right way

 Use `ByteString`, not `ByteString.Char8`.
-If what you want is a conversion `String -> ByteString`, then use a serialization library such as [Binary][binary] that takes care of the conversion from `[Char] --> [Word8] --> ByteString` and back.
+If what you want is a conversion `String -> ByteString`, then use a serialization library such as [Binary][binary] that takes care of the conversion from `[Char]` to `[Word8]` to `ByteString` and back.

-`ByteString.Char8` has very few limited uses if what you want is to interface some other dirty programs etc; I think it's safe to say that if you don't absolutely know that you *do* need `BS.Char8`, it is not a good idea to use it.
+`ByteString.Char8` has very few limited uses if what you want is to interface some other dirty programs etc; I think it's safe to say that if you don't absolutely know that you *do* need `ByteString.Char8`, it is not a good idea to use it.

 [binary]: http://hackage.haskell.org/package/binary